10 Must-Know Signs Your Dog Is Annoyed at You

 A dog who is suddenly uncomfortable or annoyed will try his best not to acknowledge these feelings.
 As a result, the best way to tell that he is annoyed with you is through his actions toward you.
 Reduced affection in everyday life is a clear indication that your pup is annoyed at you.

-If your pet’s behavior takes a sudden turn, you may just want to visit a vet.
+If your pet’s behaviour takes a sudden turn, you may just want to visit a vet.

 7. Avoiding contact with you